Kozea/Pynuts/doc/Additional features.rst

   <button onclick="save_content()"></button>
   <div contenteditable></div>

-How the changes are detected ?
+How are the changes detected ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before saving, Pynuts checks if the document has changed.
 How does it work ?

-On document load, the `init_content` function will get all the contenteditable div elements and add a `data-hash` attribute which corresponds to the hashed content of this div element.
+On document load, the `init_content` function will get all the ``contenteditable`` div elements and add a `data-hash` attribute which corresponds to the hashed content of this div element.
 On calling the save function, Pynuts will compare the current value of the `data-hash` attribute and the current hashed content of the editable div element.
 If both hash are equals it will call the `unchange_callback`.

 What happens on success ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~